Kristinamarih/save-me-a-plate-sinatra-project/spec.md

 Specs:

  x Use Sinatra to build the app
-    A web framework that sits on Rack.
+    Sinatra is a Domain Specific Language (situation-specific) web framework that sits on Rack.
 MVC: model, view, controller.
+Controllers define an HTTP method using the sinatra routing DSL provided by methods like get and post.
 Web browser makes a get request, Sinatra looks for route, runs code in the block in controller, , it sends back to browser

  x Use ActiveRecord for storing information in a database